joelsancheznunez/resume/___notes.md

 - The mindset of a lifelong learner and constant development perspective in everything I do
 - Analyze, organize and manipulate data from several teams in order to connect and build detailed spreadsheets and dashboards
 - Build detailed dashboards for immigration, recruitment and HR teams
+- Creating macros on Excel to cleanup and simplify reports

 TIPS FOR JOB INTERVIEW